x-Code-x/sdmx-prototype-json/draft-sdmx-json/docs/full-example-with-comments.md

     "annotations": [
       {
-        "title": "AnnotationTitle provides a title for the annotation.", "type": "AnnotationType is used to distinguish between annotations designed to support various uses.", "uri": "http://www.myorg.org/ws/uri/for/this/annotation",
+        "title": "AnnotationTitle provides a title for the annotation.", "type": "AnnotationType is used to distinguish between annotations designed to support various uses.",
+        "uri": "http://www.myorg.org/ws/uri/for/this/annotation",
-        "text": "AnnotationText holds a language-specific string containing the text of the annotation.", "id": "The id attribute provides a non-standard identification of an annotation.
+        "text": "AnnotationText holds a language-specific string containing the text of the annotation.",
+        "id": "The id attribute provides a non-standard identification of an annotation.
 It can be used to disambiguate annotations."
       }
     ]
   },
   "dataSets": [
     {
-      "action": "Informational",
+      "action": "Information",
       "reportingBegin": "2012-05-04",      # optional first time period in returned message "reportingEnd": "2012-06-01",        # optional last time period in returned message "validFrom": "2012-01-01T10:00:00Z", # optional only for version history "validTo": "2013-01-01T10:00:00Z",   # optional only for version history "publicationYear": "2005",           # optional only for publication release calendars "publicationPeriod": "2005-Q1",      # optional only for publication release calendars "annotations": [0],                  # optional as per annotations "attributes": [0],                   # optional as per attributes at dataset level

       # 1st alternative (only if series level (dimensionAtObservation <> allDimensions))